IBM-Cloud/docs/support/index.md

   1. Ensure that you have installed the latest cf command line interface.
 For more information, see [Installing the cf command line interface](/docs/starters/install_cli.html).

-     **Note:** If you do not have the latest cf command line interface installed, after the cf command line is connected to {{site.data.keyword.Bluemix_notm}}, the `cf logs` command might not return output.
+     **Note:** If you don't have the latest cf command line interface installed, after the cf command line is connected to {{site.data.keyword.Bluemix_notm}}, the `cf logs` command might not return output.

   2. Ensure that you connected the cf command line interface to where {{site.data.keyword.Bluemix_notm}} is running by using the `cf api` command.